 RTP and Volatility

-If you want to understand how profitable this or that slot is, you should understand two key terms: RTP (Return to Player) and volatility.
-They help assess the potential return and risk of the game.
+If you want to understand how profitable this or that slot is, it is worth understanding two key terms: RTP (Return to Player) and volatility.
+They help assess potential returns and game risk.

 RTP - what does it mean?

-RTP (Return to Player) is the theoretical percentage that a slot "returns" to players in the form of wins over a long distance.
+RTP (return to player) is the theoretical percentage that a slot "returns" to players in the form of long-distance winnings.

 Example: